davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/shootJohnKolyn.md

 The old woman barely blinked when the man beside her fell back on his chair.

 "That's how you get tinnitus," said {{playerName}}, poking in her ear with the little finger.
-With the corner of her eye, she could see Kolyn grabbing her knife and launching towards her.
+From the corner of her eye, she could see Kolyn grabbing a knife and launching toward her.